cliosight/Docs/README.md

 2. It is possible to configure the filtering criteria by specifying which field should be used for the join operation.

-3. It can have its own CSS definition which will override the css of the constituent and nested forms and reports.
+3. It can have its own CSS definition which will override the css of the constituent reports and forms.
 This is however a configurable feature.

 ![App](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*UXneRLM6cizrljW-C_D5eg.png)